-While I'm open minded, I know many will be skeptical.
-"I love skeptics.
-They're some of my favorite people, because it's better to be that way and get the proof in the pudding, so to speak," Gallagher said.
+While I'm open minded, I know many will be sceptical.
+"I love sceptics.
+They're some of my favourite people, because it's better to be that way and get the proof in the pudding, so to speak," Gallagher said.
 For her, there are tangible results found in allowing yourself to be guided by the moon.

 "We live now in a life where we have a lot of routine and no ritual.
 We live life in a linear way, expecting everything to be the same all day every day, and so we've lost the cyclical nature of life," Gallagher explained.
 In going about our lives like this, "we've lost the ability to check in with ourselves."
 This is where moon phases can help - they inject the cyclical nature of being back into the everyday.